craftcms/docs/docs/5.x/extend/template-hooks.md

 # Template Hooks

-Craft templates can give modules and plugins an opportunity to hook into them using [hook](../dev/tags.md#hook) tags.
+Craft templates can give modules and plugins an opportunity to hook into them using [hook](../reference/twig/tags.md#hook tags).

 ```twig
 {# Give plugins a chance to make changes here #}